miasinterestinglife/craw_thumbnailer/readme.md

-An efficient Thumbnailer for Canon CR2 and CR3 files (CRW still in development) by utilizing the included Thumbnails.
+An efficient Thumbnailer for Canon CR2 and CR3 files by utilizing the included Thumbnails.
 No conversion needed.
 (currently only tested working for nautilus on Ubuntu and Fedora Workstation)

 # Installation